discourse/message_bus/README.md

 ```

 We include a Docker Compose configuration to run test suite in isolation, or if you do not have Redis or Postgres installed natively.
 To execute it, do `docker-compose run tests`.

+### Generating the documentation

+Run `rake yard` (or `docker-compose run tests rake yard`) in order to generate the implementation's API docs in HTML format, and `open doc/index.html` to view them.